IMG 8222

 Zebra are one of the most iconic African species with their distinctive black-and-white striped coats.
 Their striped patterns are entirely unique, meaning no two zebras have identical markings; just like a human fingerprint!

-A Walk Into Africa
+Into Africa Carousel

 Where in the park?